GK Chronicle GK Chronicle

 Fertilizer Industries

 • In India, the first fertilizer factory was established in Sindri, Jharkhand.
-The fertilizer industry in India uses byproducts of coal mining, oil refinery plants, iron and steel plants as its raw materials and hence most of the fertilizer plants are located near to these plant areas.
+The fertilizer industry in India uses byproducts of coal mining, oil refinery industries, iron and steel industries as its raw materials and hence most of the fertilizer plants are located near to these plant areas.

 • Fertilizers produced in India are basically Ammonia based and to some extent Phosphate based and complex NPK based fertilizers.